Forest-Economics-Goettingen/optimLanduse/README.md

 the composition of land-cover alternatives is quite stable.
 Only the small proportion of crops (circa 10 %) is interchanged with small proportions of pasture and plantation.
 Forest and silvopasture are practically not affected by the uncertainty level.
+Alley cropping does not appear in this portfolio at any uncertainty level.
+This is due to the fact that it is not defined as the best land-cover type in any indicator and is also the land-cover type that has the highest management complexity.
 The plot corresponds to figure 3 in Gosling et al. (2020).

 ### Leave-Indicators-Out-Analysis to Investigate the Indicators’ Sensitivity